monkrus/emotion_analyzer/README.md

  4. webcam4.py is the playground/testing arena

- `pip install flask flask-socketio pillow opencv-python`
+ `pip install flask flask-socketio pillow opencv-python python-dotenv`

 - Analyze the emotions of the person in live webcam session.
 (frontend webcam analyzer )